-Cultural fit is so important to them that nearly 40% of them would relocate to another state for a job at a company with great culture.
-And when the culture between them and company meshes better, they stick around for longer.
+Cultural fit is so important to them that nearly 40% of them would relocate to another state for a job at a company with a great culture.
+And when the culture between them and the company meshes better, they stick around for longer.
 On average, Gen Z sticks around for three years with a company that has a good cultural fit.

 Gen Zers were kids during the Great Recessions.
 They saw their parents take huge financial hits and those struggles have defined a huge portion of their lives.
-So while Millennials are more often driven by purpose over paycheck, Gen Z may lean more toward security and money than their slightly older co-workers.
+So while Millennials are more often driven by purpose over a paycheck, Gen Z may lean more toward security and money than their slightly older co-workers.
 That isn’t to say that Gen Z doesn’t care about making a difference, because they most certainly do.
 They just want to have a secure life outside of work while doing their activism.

 Motivation Tip: To diversify your workforce with this younger generation, recruit them with the promise of job security and raises down the line.

 Bring it On!

-Millennials are collaborative and teamwork-oriented and love a culture where inclusion takes a priority.
-Gen Z on the other hand, is a bit more competitive.
+Millennials are collaborative and teamwork-oriented and love a culture where inclusion takes priority.
+Gen Z on the other hand is a bit more competitive.
 They would rather work on their own and be judged on their own merits rather than those of their team.
 In fact, 39% of Gen Zers opt for a workplace culture that is fast-paced.